opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 your wife and ... your family to the station.” [note: 110]

 43     Taking Abdul’s case at its highest, ASP Chor had threatened to bring Abdul’s family to the police station if he was not helpful with Ong’s arrest.
 In other words, this alleged threat was made to enlist Abdul’s assistance in a drug operation, and not for the purpose of obtaining a confession from him.
-The alleged threat did not have reference to the charge, which is a requirement under s 258(3) of the CPC (see _Poh Kay Keong v Public Prosecutor_ [1995] 3 SLR(R) 887 at [44]).
+The alleged threat did not have reference to the charge, which is a requirement under s 258(3) of the CPC (see _Poh Kay Keong v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 887</span> at [44]).
 Further, the words uttered by ASP Chor were not, objectively determined, a threat.
 Abdul’s allegation was that ASP Chor had threatened to bring his family to the police station.
 There was no suggestion that ASP Chor had threatened to prosecute his family or to harm them in any way.
 Accordingly, in my view, Abdul’s fears were self-induced and did not emanate from a threat, inducement or promise.
 Indeed, Abdul conceded

-in cross-examination that his worries about his wife were “self-perceived”. [note: 111] Such selfperceived threats are insufficient to render a statement involuntary – the existence of a threat, inducement or promise from a person in authority must be established ( _Lu Lai Heng v Public Prosecutor_ [1994] 1 SLR(R) 1037 at [19]).
+in cross-examination that his worries about his wife were “self-perceived”. [note: 111] Such selfperceived threats are insufficient to render a statement involuntary – the existence of a threat, inducement or promise from a person in authority must be established ( _Lu Lai Heng v Public Prosecutor_ <span class="citation">[1994] 1 SLR(R) 1037</span> at [19]).
 Abdul moreover conceded that he had known, even before his first contemporaneous statement (which he admitted to be voluntary) was recorded, that his wife would

 be brought to the police station. [note: 112]